ibm-cloud-docs/cloud-databases/reference-logging.md

 | `par01` | `eu-de` |
 {: caption="Table 1.
 Log Analysis regions" caption-side="top"}

-`SEO01` Data Center is scheduled to close on October 28, 2002.
-See [Migrating resources to a different data center ](/docs/cloud-databases?topic=cloud-databases-migrate-data-center) for more information, including recommended data centers to which you can migrate.
-{: .important}

-Platform logs from your deployments appear in a Log Analysis instance in the same region, except for `seo01` and `jp-osa`.
-Deployments in `seo01` have their logs forwarded to `jp-tok`.
+Platform logs from your deployments appear in a Log Analysis instance in the same region, except for `jp-osa`.
 Deployments in `jp-osa` have their logs forwarded to `jp-tok`.
 If you have deployments in multiple regions, you must set up Log Analysis in multiple regions.

 ## Provisioning {{site.data.keyword.loganalysisfull}}
 {: #provisioning-logging}